 If you practice affirmations, yet for some reason you still don’t feel like they work for you, or your mind is resisting them, consider practicing with the ‘I Am Enough’ Guided Meditation.

 If you stick with it and do it once a day for at least 21 days, you’ll be surprised just how easy it is to reprogram your mind.

 ”Your words and thoughts are powerful and your mind is always listening”—Marisa Peer

 Start building your self-confidence through these powerful ‘I Am Enough’ affirmations.

-Keep yourself on top of your mental game by reminding yourself that you are enough, even when you’re not practicing affirmations.
+Keep yourself on top of your mental game by reminding yourself that you are enough.
+Do it throughout your day, even when you’re not practicing affirmations.

 One little hack that can help is to write them on small Post-It notes and leave them in places that you regularly visit.
 If your morning routine starts with you making a cup of coffee in the kitchen, place a little Post-It note next to the kettle with the words “I AM awesome!”

 When you read it, say it to yourself out loud five times.
 It may sound too simple but the more you keep reminding yourself of these new empowering beliefs that you want to adopt, the more it becomes reality.

 “Your mind does not care if what you tell it is good, bad, true, false, healthy, unhealthy, right or wrong.
 It accepts and acts on your words regardless.”—Marisa Peer

 Practicing affirmations is the first step to your transformation, however it doesn’t end there.